pythonarcade/arcade/doc/install/mac.rst

 .. image:: images/mac5.png

-After you've downloaded it, open up the zip file, and pull out the template folder to your desktop or whereever you'd like to save it.
+After you've downloaded it, open up the zip file, and pull out the template folder to your desktop or wherever you'd like to save it.
 Then rename it to your project name.

 Start PyCharm, and select File...Open and select the folder you just created.